ideaconnect/rabbit-going-nats/README.md

 PubSub.
 Useful if you receive a data feed through RabbitMQ, but you need to redistribute it further to multiple clients in the most efficient way.

-Learn more why NATS is the way to go: https://idct.tech/articles/going-nats

 Allows to create an infrastructure as in the diagram below:

 ![PubSub schema image](.github/diagram.png "PubSub Schema Image")